After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 That way, more control over the sound could be gained which can result in better general sound quality.
 However, it’s an investment that you won’t have to make with a USB mic.

-We understand how choosing an adequate mic can be complicated, especially if you don’t know what to look for.
+I understand how choosing an adequate mic can be complicated, especially if you don’t know what to look for.
+To summarize, these are my top 3 choices when it comes to budget mics:

-We hope that after reading our list, you will have a better idea of what to look for and even choose one of the options we recommended.
+I hope that after reading my list, you will have a better idea of what to look for and even choose one of the options I recommended.

 Frequently Asked Questions